ingresso-group/slate/source/includes/_intro.md

 The username and password should be passed in with every call.
 (TODO does it only need to be set once for the client libraries?)

-The password should be passed in the query string with `user_passwd`.
+The password must be passed in the query string with `user_passwd`.

-The username is to be passed in explicitly as part of the path, being the component after the '.exe'.
+The username must be passed in explicitly as part of the path, being the component after the '.exe'.
 Some of our partners require sub users for certain use cases such as running their own affiliate programme; if a sub user is to be passed in